IsraelShowell/Register-Login-Website/README.md

 - Developing Web Applications

 # Notes:
-ChatGPT, and other online tools were NOT extensively used to develop this code, they were mostly used to explain documentation and explain errors as I am still learning! <br>
+ChatGPT, and other online resources were NOT extensively used to develop this code, they were mostly used to explain documentation and explain errors! <br>

 # Version History:
 # V-1.00: (3/29-4/2/2024)